johnridesabike/bikewalklife/posts/2021/07/thoughts-on-the-proposed-bicycle-commuter-act-of-2021.md

   alt: ''
   caption: ''
 external_link: ''
+excerpt: >
+  If the Bicycle Commuter Act of 2021 passes, it will provide bike commuters a benefit worth up to $81 per month.
+I think this is positive, yet far from what we really need.

 ---
 If the Bicycle Commuter Act of 2021 passes, it will provide bike commuters a benefit worth up to $81 per month.
 I think this is positive, yet far from what we really need.